lirondco/moviedex-api/README.md

-# THIS IS A SAMPLE API SERVER FOR A THINKFUL MODULE ASSIGNMENT
+# This is a sample API server for a Thinkful assignment

-## INSTRUCTIONS FOR USE
+## Instructions for use

 This API Server can be accessed through: http://localhost:8080